isomerpages/moe-crestsec/_info-at-crest/Student Admission.md

 waiver of school and standard miscellaneous fees, and daily school meal and transport subsidies.
 Students can approach the school’s Administration Office for a MOE-FAS application form or download the application&nbsp;
-<a href="/files/fas_application_specialised_schools_2025/pdf" rel="noopener noreferrer nofollow" target="_blank">from the website</a>.
-Needy students who do not meet the eligibility criteria
+<a href="\files\fas_application_specialised_schools_2025.pdf" rel="noopener nofollow" target="_blank">from this website</a>.
+Needy students who do not meet the eligibility
-for MOE FAS may be considered for the School-Based FAS.
+criteria for MOE FAS may be considered for the School-Based FAS.
 Approval will be given on a case-by-case basis.</p>
 <p><strong>9.
 Does CSS provide bus shuttle service for students?</strong>
 <br>Due to a persistent island wide shortage of drivers for both private and
 public buses, the school is unable to procure shuttle bus services for